-Be careful: Don’t expect to much!
+Landscape Photography: Don’t expect too much!

 The reason for that is simple: the park has many small ponds and lakes, which do not look like a spectacular landscape photography location in the first place.
 The Rakotzbrücke itself is quite small and the water of the lakes looks brown and dirty.

 To give you an visual example: Take a look at my first shot of the bridge (at the evening of my arrival).
 Are you Impressed?
-I bet you are not, but let me explain you how to get an amazing shot of the scene!
+I bet you are not, but let me explain to you how to get an amazing shot of the scene!

 Don’t give up on The Rakotzbrücke: Timing is everything!

-After my first (frustrating) shot.
-I decided to give the park another chance.
+After my first (frustrating) shot, I decided to give the park another chance.
 Sunrise, sunbeams, maybe some fog in the morning; this combination sounded much better for a great landscape photo then the dreary colors of the first evening.
 Due to that, I got up at four at the next morning and drove back to the park.

-This beautiful landscape photography location teached my once again, that you need enough time to get a great shot (I stood nearly two and a half hours at this location).
+This beautiful landscape photography location taught me once again, that you need enough time to get a great shot (I stood nearly two and a half hours at this location).
 Tip: Take your time and visit this wonderful location in East Germany more than once to picture your own photographic memory.
 Think about the daytime and walk around the whole lake to find your personal photo spot.
 Good luck!

-What an Achievement!
+Landscape Photography Award: What an Achievement!

 Thanks to all my supporters!